Traves-Theberge/Frontend-Agent-Narative-Framework/docs/tech-specs/supabase-spec.md

 ## Overview

-This document provides a technical overview of our Supabase implementation, following the **Agent Narrative Framework** principles.
-Supabase serves as our serverless backend platform, providing PostgreSQL database, authentication, storage, and real-time capabilities to power our applications with minimal configuration.
+This document provides a technical overview of our Supabase implementation, Supabase serves as our serverless backend platform, providing PostgreSQL database, authentication, storage, and real-time capabilities to power our applications with minimal configuration.

 ## Supabase Core Components